Chufa-The Savior of Sedges

 Gardening With the Chufa

-Its a easy plant to cultivate and I enjoy growing it and sharing it with others.
-Every time people consume it, they always love it.
-But trying to use the space for this versus some other tuber crop, it will be a tough sell.
-It is getting a second life from my early ripening types to a very limited degree.
-I can see where the yields could be improved by using the forms with larger tubers and clumpier forming grass.
-This whole thing is my ‘path to heavenly enlightenment’ thinking in terms of its acceptance by the public and widespread use by the gardening public.
-This is better than the path of good intentions.
-We all know where that leads.
+Minus the rodents and turkeys it is an easy plant to cultivate.
+It grows in the worst soils with minimal organic matter.
+It seems to tolerate drought well but regular irrigation improved yields.
+I enjoyed growing it and sharing it with others.
+It is getting a second life from my early ripening selections.
+To me chufa cultivation is my ‘path to heavenly enlightenment’ thinking in terms of its acceptance by the public and widespread use by the gardening public.
+It is much better than the path of good intentions.
 There does come a point that makes you wonder what sort of potential it has as an oil producing crop plant on a larger scale.
-The drought and heat tolerance is significant and I think in this new age of climate fluctuations will make us think of the chufa in Spain, how it grows in the arid climates of the world, its calorie per acre yield and health benefits to humans around the world.
-A grass species cultivated for thousands of years sounds enlightening to me.
+I think in this new age of climate challenges, chufa will make us think of its cultivation in Spain, how it grows in the arid climates of the world, its calorie per acre yield and health benefits to humans around the world.
+A grass species producing tubers sounds enlightening.
+Can we bring that back into the United States as a healthy food crop beyond the wildlife sector?
+It would take growers, processors and a commitment to make it happen in the face of negativity and those who down play the crop as a weed.

 The Nutsedge Returns